Meet the team

 Dr Felicity Coutts completed her PhD with the University of Adelaide and the South Australian Museum.
 She is investigating the palaeoecology and morphometrics of Ediacaran fossils from specific sites in the Flinders Ranges of South Australia.
 Felicity has a background in evolutionary biology, and completed her undergraduate and doctoral studies at the University of Adelaide.
 Felicity also designs and produces beautiful Ediacaran-themed jewellery. |

-Dr Frankie Dunn is a postdoctoral researcher at the Oxford University Museum of Natural History, U.K., investigating growth, morphogenesis and disparity in Ediacaran macro-organisms, with a particular focus on the rangeomorph fossils from sites in Canada and England.
+Dr Frankie Dunn is a Senior Researcher at the Oxford University Museum of Natural History, U.K., investigating growth, morphogenesis and disparity in Ediacaran macro-organisms, with a particular focus on the rangeomorph fossils from sites in Canada and England.
 Frankie has a background in developmental biology, and completed her undergraduate degree at the University of Warwick, and her PhD at the University of Bristol. |